cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 * software tools and algorithm transfer ( does it mean use either transfer data or compute service/spec)

-See @fig:bdra-provider-view for the specification resources
+@fig:bdra-provider-view shows the provider view of the specification resources.

 ![Provider view](images/nist-bdra.png){#fig:bdra-provider-view}

-See @fig:spec for the specification resources
+@fig:spec shows the resources view of the specification resources.

 ![Resource view](images/nist-specification.png){#fig:spec}